watanabe8760/udacity-da-p5-enron-fraud-detection/README.md

 #### What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?

-Parameter tuning is a way to optimize the efficiency of training process.
-If the best parameters are chosen, the training process is faster (not always) and the model to be developed has better predictive power.
+Parameter tuning is a way to specify a specification of machine learning algorithms to maximize its performance.
+Optimal parameters depend on the data which machine learning algorithms are applied to so that a number of trials is necessary to find them.
+(Usually it's done by cross validation.)
+The best parameters means that the predictive power of model is maximized given a machine learning algorithm.

 For my final model Extra Trees classifier, the parameters are mainly for the following.